-Each candidate must provide to the Elections Committee information on his/her qualifications (Profile) a summary of what platform they will be running on (Platform) and a photograph for inclusion in the IAFC's official member publication.
+Each candidate must provide to the Elections Committee information on his/her qualifications (Profile), a summary of what platform they will be running on (Platform), a signed dispute resolution document, and a photograph for inclusion in the IAFC's official member publication.

-- 1. Candidate Platform (not to exceed 600 words) - 2.
+- 1. Candidate Profile (not to exceed 300 words) - 2.
+Candidate Platform (not to exceed 300 words) - 3.
+Signed Dispute Resolution document. - 4.
 A current four-color personal photograph (jpeg or tiff format)